FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 ## Installing the FusionAuth Python client library

-With VENV now installed, let's proceed to install the FusionAuth Python client library inside our Virtual Environment.
+With VENV now installed, let's proceed to install the FusionAuth Python client library inside our virtual environment.
 If venv is deactivated, let's activate it first.

 ```zsh
 source venv/bin/activate